John Augustine Hartford: Life and career

 In 1893, John married Pauline Augusta Corwin (July 18, 1872–September 5, 1948) of Goshen, New York but did not have children.
 They lived at the Hotel Marie Antoinette in Manhattan.
 Because of the pressures of his work, the couple drifted apart and separated in 1915.
 Hartford became attached to Frances Bolger, a young model that he ultimately married in June 1923.
 The marriage lasted only six months and in 1924 he remarried Pauline in Paris.
 In 1928, they completed a Tudor manor house known as Buena Vista Farm in Valhalla, New York that they used as a weekend and summer residence.
 In 1953, the house was converted to Westchester Community College.
-The couple also maintained a suite at the Plaza Hotel and in 1929 created the John A. Hartford Foundation with focus on improving health care for older Americans.
+The couple also maintained a suite at the Plaza Hotel and in 1929 created the John A. Hartford Foundation with a focus on improving health care for older Americans.

 John died of a heart attack in an elevator at the Chrysler Building after attending a Chrysler board meeting.
 The San Francisco Call-Bulletin wrote "John A. Hartford belonged to a little group of Americans whose energy and vision made us the most prosperous nation in the world.
 He pioneered in foodstuffs just as Henry Ford did in Transportation.
 Their philosophy was blunt and simple, just as most works of genius are simple, sell more for less."
 The Columbus Georgia Ledger wrote "What Ford meant to transportation, what Edison meant to electricity, what Burbank meant to Horticulture, John Hartford meant to Food Retailing in America."
 The Davenport Daily Times wrote "In the death of Mr. John there passes a Retail Napoleon.
 He had a Grocery Empire as Ford had an Automobile Empire, Rockefeller an Oil Empire, Carnegie a Steel Empire.
 We shall not see their like again."